BobTheBuidler/ez-a-sync/docs/index.rst

    :members:

-There's this cool future class that doesn't interact with the rest of the lib but depending on your needs might be even better.
+There's this cool future class that doesn't interact with the rest of the lib but, depending on your needs, might be even better.
 WIP:

-.. automodule:: a_sync.future
+.. module:: a_sync.future
+   .. autodecorator:: a_sync.future.future

+   .. autoclass:: a_sync.future.ASyncFuture

 Everything else in ez-a-sync can be found by navigating the tree below.
 Enjoy!